shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica sucked in her tears and turned around.

 A grey and white wolf walked in, eyes rolled back into her skull.
 A white bald spot on her forehead glowed enough to illuminate the scene.
 “I told you so!
-I knew he would get mad.”
+I knew he would get mad if you removed the spike.”

 “What do you want, Lemilay?”